microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-insights-workflowsprocessedsummary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provide a summary of workflows processed for a specified period.
-Because the amount of results for processed workflows as returned by the [List xxxx](../api/) API call can be overwhelming, this summary gives you a quick overview based on counts.
+Provides a summary of all workflows processed within a tenant for a specified period.
+Because the amount of results for listed workflows as returned by the [List workflows](../api/identitygovernance-lifecycleworkflowscontainer-list-workflows.md) does not tell you which workflows were processed from the list of created workflows, this summary gives you a quick overview of processed status based on counts.

 ## Permissions